KayShen/kubernetes-web-mongo-sample/README.md

 - Create the service for the guestbook:
     `kubectl create -f k8s/guestbook.service.yaml --namespace=minefield`

 The service will create a load balancer.
 The public IP will be visible after some time.
-Call `watch 'kubectl get services --all-namespaces'` to inspect.
+Call `watch 'kubectl get services --namespace=minefield'` to inspect.

 ## Ingress meets Let's Encrypt
 TODO: Update and clean up.